sutori-project/sutori-js/README.md

 VNS has no external dependencies.
 It is written in TypeScript, however the repo includes pre-compiled and minified JavaScript to make things easier.
-So you can just copy [dist/vns.min.js](dist/vns.min.js) into your project folder, then reference it with a script tag like so:
+So you can just copy [dist/vns.min.js](https://raw.githubusercontent.com/kodaloid/vns-js/main/dist/vns.min.js) (right-click and save link as...) into your project folder, then reference it with a script tag like so:

 ```